witnet/WIPs/wip-asdpc-increase-collateral-utxo-age-requirement.md

 Another consideration when increasing the UTXO age requirement is the potential disruption to the the oracle quality of service of the network that could happen right after activation of the increased requirement.
 If not enough nodes in the network happen to meet the new requirements at that time, a number of oracle requests may go unresolved and just get an `InsufficientCommit` error in their tally transactions.

-Moreover, this situation can also happen at any later time.
-Special countermeasures are specified in this proposal to guarantee a smooth transition and to protect from a generalized _everyone-is-lacking-collateral-age_ situation in the system.
+Although mechanisms for smoothly transitioning into a longer UTXO age requirement were taken into consideration, they were ruled out for being overly complex, and a further analysis on the composition of the UTXO set proved that such measures would be useless in practice, given the enormous headroom in terms of available old-enough collateralizable value that rests in UTXOs controlled by frequent ARS members with non-zero reputation.

 ## Specification